-Comfort: Spacious seating Tables/working surfaces Privacy screens Refreshments Amenities: TVs Wi-Fi Outlets Activities: Games Exercise not possible, bike rental kiosks and a transit partnership with major taxi companies would reduce difficulty and increase ridership.
+The first two aspects of the overall strategy can best be addressed by minor system upgrades.
+A masstransit system needs to be costcompetitive, dependable, timely, and safe.
+Analysis of the fee structure against other options (personal transit, bus, train, etc.) would be completed and adjustments made accordingly. should be re-evaluated Routes based on the percent of the urban population living within walking distance of the stops, peak ridership congestion, adoption of routes and ease of transport to major sights and businesses.
+These routes should not require significant (>15 minute) wait times at peak travel hours.
+To minimize confusion, transit stations need clearly posted and understandable schedules and maps.
+Street corner stops need to be labeled with the associated bus lines.
+Incorporating a barcode option for smartphone users to look up more information would be implemented.
+Status indicators, including time to arrival and departure, will be installed at major stops.
+Key routes will operate at all hours; if this is not possible, bike rental kiosks and a transit partnership with major taxi companies would reduce difficulty and increase ridership.
 Increased lighting, rules of conduct and law enforcement around transit sites and on the vehicles themselves will increase safety and perceived safety for riders.
-Finally, increasing the user experience of longerhaul transit options through comfort (spacious seating, work surfaces. privacy amenities screens). (wi-fi, outlets), and activities (texting games) will make transit more attractive.
-Implementation of these improvements will be split between retrofits and implementation of a newer fleet as old vehicles are aged Introducing out. energyefficient vehicles will also increase the public's affinity towards the transit system.
+Finally, increasing the user experience of longer-haul transit options through comfort (spacious seating, work surfaces, privacy screens), amenities (wifi, outlets), and activities (texting games) will make transit more attractive.
+Implementation of these improvements will be split between retrofits and implementation of a newer fleet as old vehicles are aged out.
+Introducing energy-efficient vehicles will also increase the public's affinity towards the transit system.